Randolph police officer Michael Beal killed in car crash on Route 3

-RANDOLPH (CBS) — A Randolph police officer has died after being involved in a car crash with another car on Route 3 Saturday morning.
-Officer Michael D. Beal was identified as the person who died.
+RANDOLPH (CBS) — A longtime Randolph police officer has died after being involved in a car crash Saturday morning with another car on Route 3 South.
+Officer Michael D. Beal, who had been with the Randolph police department for 35 years, was identified as the person who died.

-The crash happened by the Derby Street exit.READ MORE: Man in Hanson approached children, asked them to get in his van, police warn

-“He was an amazing person and friend to all within this department,” said Randolph Police Chief Anthony Marag.READ MORE: 2 killed, 3 injured in Worcester fire at triple-decker home
+The crash happened in Hingham around 6 a.m.READ MORE: Suspects wearing ski masks reportedly start series of fights on Revere Beach

 Beal leaves behind a wife and eight children.